 Campus Data Centers, including the Michigan Academic Computing Center (MACC), Modular Data Center (MDC), School of Education Building (SEB), Administrative Services Building Data Center (ASB), and Arbor Lakes (AL) Data Center network architecture includes:

 - Multiple 10 Gbps between data center equipment and two DLS to provide redundancy and throughput.

 - Data center DLS are connected at 100 Gbps connections (MACC, MDC) or multiple 10 Gbps (SEB, ASB, AL) to two core network locations for redundancy.

 Intrusion Prevention System (HP Tipping Point) equipment is installed between the north and central campus core routers and the University of Michigan Backbone Interconnect Network (UMBIN) connections.
 This system provides advanced threat detection for suspicious traffic and allows the university to extend protection to its wireless networks.
 A university Virtual Firewall Service is another network security service available on the Ann Arbor campus which provides uniform and centralized perimeter protection against outside threats.
 In some cases Virtual Firewall Services have been replaced by IPS equipment.
 Additional firewalls are located in campus Data Centers to protect specific networks and traffic for equipment located in the Data Centers.

-The core network connects the main campus backbone network to our Backbone Interconnect Network.
+The core network connects the central and north campuses together.
 This network architecture includes: